Asylum Down

 Asylum Down is a district or neighborhood in Accra, Ghana, north of Castle Road and east of Barnes Road.
 It is named after the mental hospital located there.
-The district is home to the West African Examinations Council and is also known for Accra High School.
-The school is a second cycle institution.
+The district is home to the West African Examinations Council and is also known for Accra High School, which is a second cycle institution.
+The name "Asylum Down" was chosen due to the fact that originally this was effectively a penal colony but for mentally handicapped and clinically insane people from the British Empire.